 The comparative pharmacokinetics of montelukast when administered as two 5-mg chewable tablets versus one 10-mg film-coated tablet have not been evaluated.

 Distribution

 Montelukast is more than 99% bound to plasma proteins.
 The steady state volume of distribution of montelukast averages 8 to 11 liters.
-Studies in rats with radiolabeled montelukast indicate minimal distribution across the blood-brain barrier.
-In addition, concentrations of radiolabeled material at 24 hours postdose were minimal in all other tissues.
+Orally administered montelukast distributes into the brain in rats.